Home Insurance Glossary of Terms

 Uninsured losses

-Uninsured losses are those items of expense which are not covered by your own insurance policy.
+Uninsured losses are items of expense which aren't covered by your insurance policy.

 Unoccupied